Bicontinuity in active phase separation: Results

 \subsection{Controlling the morphology: active width}

 Simulations show that the morphology of the bicontinuous network is controlled by activity and surface tension.
-To characterize the structure, we measure the width $w_a$ of the active network, defined as the surface to volume ratio of the largest connected active domain.
+To characterize this structure, we measure the width $w_a$ of the active network, defined as the volume to surface ratio of the largest connected active domain.
 We find that $w_a$ increases with decreasing activity and with increasing equilibrium surface tension.
-Furthermore, $w_a$ is essentially independent of the volume fraction $\phi_a$ (Fig.~\ref{fig:width}A, C), suggesting that intrinsic dynamical active processes control the length scale of the bicontinuous morphology.
+Furthermore, $w_a$ is essentially independent of the volume fraction $\phi_a$ (Fig.~\ref{fig:width}A, C), suggesting that intrinsic active processes control the length scale of the bicontinuous morphology.

 To experimentally test these predictions, we vary the KSA concentration, which is a proxy for activity, and the PEO/dextran concentration, which controls the surface tension.
 Due to a density difference, the dextran phase gradually sediments due to gravity over tens of minutes, causing a variation in $w_a$ (Fig.~\ref{fig:gravity}).
 To minimize this effect, we continuously invert the top and bottom of the chamber by slowly rotating the samples.
-The sample is then moved from the rotation stage and imaged for a maximum duration of 5 minutes (Materials and Methods).
+The sample is then moved from the rotation stage to the microscope and imaged for a maximum duration of 5 minutes (Methods~\ref{sec:experimental_design}).
 The effective surface tension is estimated from measurements of the capillary length for different PEO/dextran concentrations (Fig.~\ref{fig:sup_capillary}).
 The experimental trends follow the predictions of the numerical model: increasing surface tension increases $w_a$; increasing activity decreases $w_a$ (Fig.~\ref{fig:width} A-D).
 Furthermore, $w_a$ is largely independent of the volume fraction.